-Struggling to find a clear answer on whether the Rascal Does Not Dream of Bunny Girl Senpai manga is over?
-You’re not alone; many fans are confused by conflicting information online.
-This confusion stems from the different timelines of the manga and its source material.
+Struggling to find a clear answer on whether the Rascal Does Not Dream of Bunny Girl Senpai

 Based on a detailed analysis of the series’ publication history, this guide provides the definitive status for every format.
-You will learn the clear differences between the manga and the light novel, the final ending of the story, and the current progress of all adaptations as of 2026.
+You will learn the clear differences between the

 Key Facts

-- Manga Status is Ongoing: The manga adaptation of Rascal Does Not Dream of Bunny Girl Senpai is not finished and continues to be released in separate arcs, each covering a portion of the main story.
+manga adaptation of Rascal Does Not Dream of Bunny Girl Senpai is not finished and continues to be released in separate arcs, each covering a portion of the main story.- Light Novel is Complete: The original story, the light novel series by Hajime Kamoshida, officially concluded with its 15th volume in Japan in October 2024.

-- Source of Confusion: The main reason for uncertainty is that fans hear “the series is over” referring to the completed light novel and incorrectly assume it applies to the ongoing manga adaptation.
+- Source of Confusion: The main reason for uncertainty is that fans hear “the series is over” referring to the completed light novel and incorrectly assume it applies to the ongoing

-- The Story Has a Happy Ending: The definitive conclusion in the light novel provides a happy ending for the main characters, including Sakuta Azusagawa and Mai Sakurajima.
+manga adaptation.- The Story Has a Happy Ending: The definitive conclusion in the light novel provides a happy ending for the main characters, including Sakuta Azusagawa and Mai Sakurajima.

-- Adaptation is Fragmented: The manga is structured differently from the light novel, with separate, self-contained series for each story arc, often handled by different artists, leading to a much slower release pace.
+manga is structured differently from the light novel, with separate, self-contained series for each story arc, often handled by different artists, leading to a much slower release pace.

 Is the Bunny Girl Senpai Manga Over?: The Definitive Answer